-Applicants that will not be eligible
+Applicants that will not be a priority

-Please note - your application will not be eligible for funding if:
+Please note - your application will not be a priority for funding if:

-- your organisation is not registered within the Birmingham boundary one of our aims is to support the growth of the arts infrastructure in Birmingham - your participants for the project will be outside the Birmingham boundary - your organisation is in receipt of revenue funding from our service
+- your organisation is not registered within the Birmingham boundary one of our aims is to support the growth of the arts infrastructure in Birmingham and therefore we prioritise applications from organisations registered within the Birmingham boundary. - pupils of a school or other educational establishment (e.g. a pupil referral unit, college or university) are the main beneficiaries of the programme - your organisation is in receipt of revenue funding from our service